flschr/mbplugin-youtube-nocookie/README.md

 This plugin offers the following optional settings:
 - Custom CSS Class – Adds a custom class to the video container for styling
 - Privacy notice on/off – Decide whether you want to show the privacy disclaimer
 - Privacy notice text – Allows you to customize the disclaimer text
+- Rounded thumbnail corners – Display video previews with rounded edges

 All settings can be configured in the Micro.blog plugin settings panel.